A Woman Called the Cops on a Black 11-Year-Old for Delivering Newspapers

 Uriah told ABC 6 he plans to keep working the job and delivering papers, but that he feels a little "uncomfortable" after the run-in with the cops.

-"Sad I cant even teach my son the value of working without someone whispering and looking at us out the side of their eye perhaps because we DON'T 'look like a person that belongs in their neighborhood,'" Brandie wrote.
+"Sad I cant even teach my son the value of working without someone whispering and looking at us out the side of their eye perhaps because we DON'T 'look like a person that belongs in their neighbourhood,'" Brandie wrote.

 Sign up for our newsletter to get the best of VICE delivered to your inbox daily.